ministryofjustice/intranet/docker/README.md

 Via CMD line in your terminal (Mac OS):

-* `cd` into whatever directory on your local machine you want to build the site in.
+* `cd` into the chosen directory on your local machine you want to build the site in.
 * Create the project root directory. `mkdir intranet && cd intranet` .
-* Set up a deploy key in your GitHub account so you can pull the repo via SSH.
-[Deploy keys](https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys)
-* Inside the root directory run `git clone git@github.com:ministryofjustice/intranet.git` (You will get an error if your deploy key hasn't been configured correctly).
+* Inside the root directory run `git clone git@github.com:ministryofjustice/intranet.git` (You may need to setup a deploy key in your github account, if you get an error).
-* Get a `.env` file from team member and copy to the root directory.
+* Request an `.env` file from team member and copy to the root directory.
 Or create your `.env` file yourself (see `dotenv.example`) and populate variables (these can be get from the team password manager).
 Dummy keys can be generated at [Roots salts](https://roots.io/salts.html)
-* Get DB from team, unpack (if zipped) and use raw SQL file (named `[something].sql`) and put in the `db-dump` directory.
+* Get database copy from team, unpack (if zipped) and use raw SQL file (named `[something].sql`) and put in the `db-dump` directory.
-* Run `sudo nano /private/etc/hosts`.
-Add `intrant.docker` to your host file (`127.0.0.1	intranet.docker`) and save.
+* Set up new local hostfile address (Run `sudo nano /private/etc/hosts`.
+Add `intrant.docker` to your host file (`127.0.0.1	intranet.docker`) and save).

+### Build and run the website
-* Make sure you are on internal wifi network or using VPN.
-This will affect your docker build otherwise.
+* Make sure you are on an MoJ network or VPN (required for docker build stage).

-### Start and stop the web app
-* `cd` into `/intranet/docker` folder and make sure `Makefile` is present.
+* `cd` into `~/docker` folder where you should see a `Makefile`.
-* Run `Make launch` .
+* In the docker folder, with command line run `Make launch` .
 This executes the Docker commands that build the site image and then spin-up the required containers.
 It is at this point the build uses Composer to pull in the various repositories and plugins the site uses.
 This build process takes several minutes.
 * Once finished, check Docker containers are running using `docker ps`.
 You should see three containers running, `docker_wordpress`, `mariadb` amd `mailcatcher`.
 * Load database, run `make load-db-dump` at this stage.
 * You should now be able to see the intranet running on your local machine, at `http://intranet.docker`.